Taoiseach ‘very confident’ no border controls after Brexit

-The Taoiseach is “very confident” there will be no border controls after Brexit.
+The Taoiseach is “very confident” there will be no border controls after Brexit, writes Elaine Loughlin.

 Leo Varadkar has said Irish people will not be asked to produce a passport or other identification to cross the border with Northern Ireland as all sides in the negotiations are against these types of controls.